Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

-Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.
-But do you know there are different types of an injection mold that you can choose from?
-Let’s learn in this article about different types of injection molds.
+But do you know there are different types of injection molds that you can choose from?
+Let’s learn in this article about different Types Of Injection Molds.

-Importance of choosing a correct mold type
+Importance of choosing the correct mold type

-Choosing the correct mold type is essential for business.
-Choosing a mold type may affect the initial investment but it may reduce the cost in the long run.
-So the overall part design, quantity forecast has to be done before you land on choosing a mold.
+So the overall part design and quantity forecast have to be done before you land on choosing a mold.
 You may be tempted by some mold types which cost cheap but if that does not suit your product, you may be losing a lot of money

-Choosing a particular type of injection mold depends on many factors.
-The part design and size of a part have a big impact on the types of mold that you can choose.
-In fact, the part quality and appearance surface requirement also affect the decision of choosing a particular mold type.
+The part quality and appearance surface requirement also affect the decision of choosing a particular mold type.
 Here is a list of broad factors that might influence the decision of a specific injection mold type.

 • Part overall size or volume